 left shifts the current shape to the lower frequencies.
 Try automating this parameter.

-- Mix (Band mix) - By default, applies 100% of the selected EQ shape to the (knob full right).
+- Mix (Band mix) - By default is set to 100%.
+This controls what percentage of the selected EQ shape to the (knob full right) is applied to the input signal.
 Moving the knob fully left will apply

 -100% of the current shape (invert it).
 The 12'Oclock position applies 0% EQ.

 - Morph (Between Banks)- Morphs (blends) between banks 1 (knob fully left) to 8 (knob fully right).
 For this function to have an effect